 For women who need surgical treatment prior to radiation, UPMC in central Pa. is one of just two Centers of Excellence for Hidden Scar surgery in the state.
 Hidden Scar Breast Cancer Surgery is an advanced approach in which breast surgeons remove cancerous tissue through a single incision made in inconspicuous areas to minimize visible scarring.

 Through this technique, our surgeons are able to preserve a natural-looking breast by sparing the nipple, areola and surrounding tissue.

-All UPMC Pinnacle breast surgeons hold certificates of training in Hidden Scar surgery, having performed dozens of Hidden Scar procedures at our UPMC Community Osteopathic, Harrisburg, and West Shore locations.
+All UPMC in central Pa. breast surgeons hold certificates of training in Hidden Scar surgery, having performed dozens of Hidden Scar procedures at our UPMC Community Osteopathic, Harrisburg, and West Shore locations.

 Many patients are finding new sources of information and working to educate themselves when they have a serious illness like cancer.
 If you have read about an option and want to know more, be sure to ask.
 Your doctor will be able to explain the criteria for certain treatments and why they may or may not be a suitable option for your individual diagnosis For more information about our Breast Care Center or treatment options, please visit our website.